Manisha-Lakhe/Manisha-Lakhe/README.md

 - 👋 Hi, I’m @Manisha-Lakhe
 - 👀 I’m interested in everything that sounds cool
-- 🌱 I’m currently learning DataScience and Python web development
+- 🌱 I’m currently learning Python and Java
-- 💞️ I use Linux
+- 💞️ I use Linux and Windows

 ### Connect with me:
 <a href="https://www.linkedin.com/in/manisha-lakhe-7643a41a3">